ollyisonit/mtoa-remote-smedge-submit-script/README.md

 SO the steps are:

 1. Build the UI
-2. Make the UI persist (ie. hook it up)
+2. Make the UI persist (ie. hook it up to custom nodes/exiting attributes)
+3. Tooltips!
-3. Add a button to reset config (delete custom node)
+4. Add a button to reset config (delete custom node)